How to Save Energy and Reduce Your Energy Expenses

 Get your cooling equipment like evaporate cooler, AC and heat pump serviced regularly.
 Do not place television or lamps near the AC thermostat.
 The thermostat senses heat from these appliances thereby causing the AC to run longer than required.
 Vacuum registers regularly.
 Avoid dust build up.
 It is important to ensure that furniture and other objects are not blocking the airflow through the register.

 It is advisable to avoid heating up your home during summer months with appliances and lights.
 On days when it is hot, avoid using the oven.
 You may consider cooking on a stove instead.
 It is a good idea to use a microwave oven or grill outside.
+Repair torn or worn screens.
+Open windows to reduce cooling costs.

 Install lighting equipment that does not heat up much.
 Avoid incandescent lights.
 According to experts, only around 15 percent of the power that these lights consume results in light.
 The rest is turned into heat.